 “Typically, the market reflects an average of salaries based on a number of institutions being surveyed in that market,” he said.
 “Questions for recruiters to consider include, ‘Are we behind the market, on market or leading the market?’”

-In addition to general recruiting and decreasing overall turnover, a market adjustment can help when hiring and working to retain specialty nurses.
+In addition to general recruiting and decreasing overall turnover, a market adjustment can help when you hire and work to retain specialty nurses.

 “In some parts of the country, some employers and hospitals in particular hit the panic mode when specialized nurses with decades of experience leave, especially from areas such as the ER, OR and ICU,” said Joanne Spetz, PhD, professor at the Philip R. Lee Institute for Health Policy Studies at the University of California, San Francisco.

-When seasoned nurses leave, many employers want to fill those positions with other nurses with lots of experience.
+When seasoned nurses leave, you might want to fill those positions with other nurses with lots of experience.